SFBS - Sustainable Food & Bioenergy

 SFBS 551 Global Food Perspectives: 3 Credits (3 Lec)

-(F) Explores the making of the American diet by examining the impact of global historical events, cultural trends, economic pressures and political activities.
+(F) Explores the foundations of our contemporary diets by examining the impact of global historical events, cultural trends, economic pressures and political activities.
 Students think critically about the relationship between health and the food supply, proposing solutions to common food problems.

 View Course Outcomes:

-1. Systems Thinking and Interdisciplinarity.
-Demonstrate the ability for systems thinking and interdisciplinary thought and action through approaching food systems globally from multiple perspectives. ; ;
+- Demonstrate the ability for systems thinking and interdisciplinary thought and action through approaching food systems globally from multiple perspectives.

-3. Communication Skills.
-Refine communication and outreach skills through a peer-led team teaching model where students will present different perspectives each week based on their readings and different stakeholders. ;
+- Refine communication and outreach skills through a peer-led team teaching model where students will present different perspectives each week based on their readings and different stakeholders.

-4. Ethnographic Skills.
-Learn ethnographic skills and how to understand diverse perspectives through training on ethnography as well as through designing, implementing, and analyzing interviews. ;
+- Demonstrate ethnographic skills and how to understand diverse perspectives through training on ethnography as well as through designing, implementing, and analyzing interviews.

-5. Community Building Skills.
-We ;will engage in community building skills in our classroom through sharing of food and associated sensory explorations from different foodscapes each week. ;
+- Model community building skills through sharing of food and associated sensory explorations from different foodscapes each week.

 SFBS 552 State of the Food Environment: 3 Credits (3 Lec)

-PREREQUISITE: Graduate standing.
-(Sp) To better understand the state of the United States food environment, this course examines food system policies, how they are measured, and what happens when they are put into practice.
-Students will explore critical issues in the food environment that impact national health, including policies related to food and nutrition assistance programs, food prices, community characteristics, food service, food safety, land use planning, and food access
+(Sp) To better understand the United States food environment, this course presents food system policies, how they are measured, and their implications.
+Students will explore key issues in the food environment that influence national health, including policies on food and nutrition assistance programs, food prices, food access, food safety, land-use planning, and the Farm Bill.

 View Course Outcomes: